Your Website is a Target. Protect Yourself.

-As more workers shift to remote environments, the question of website security is more important than ever.
-While a quick shift to work-from-home situations in the first half of 2020 was an essential change, companies face a challenge as the technology infrastructure in place may not be designed to handle it, especially on such short notice.
+Due to the pandemic, more workers have permanently shifted to remote environments so, the issue of website security is more important than ever.
+While a quick shift to work-from-home situations in the first half of 2020 was an essential change, work-from-home has remained the norm for some companies in 2022.
+Those companies face a challenge as the technology infrastructure in place may not be designed to handle the security needed to prevent attacks from hackers.

 In 2019, Philadelphia based radio company, Entercom, found themselves as the victim of a ransomware attack which compromised one of their major pieces of machinery.
 Faced with a $500,000 ransom, Entercom made the decision not to pay the attackers leaving their systems damaged.
 According to reports, the damages could actually exceed the cost of the ransom.
 This is a choice no company wants to be faced with and ensuring your website is secure and up to date is the first step in preventing this type of attack.

 In a more recent attack, the University of California, San Francisco, paid over $1.14 million dollars to the hacking group, Netwalker, when their systems were attacked with malware and their records compromised.
 While this may be an extreme example, it’s a serious word of caution to business owners and technology teams charged with keeping their company’s and client’s data safe.
 Having technologies like VPN and cloud-based servers in place is a step in the right direction, but does it really solve the problem?
 Not quite.

 The ability to embrace change and quickly pivot system resources is a priority and will set your business apart.
 We’re pretty sure that you don’t want to be the person responsible for a major security breach (or the clean up after the fact), so get ahead of the curve and embrace software and security updates regularly.